liatoutou/Bert-SRL/README.md

 ## Running instructions for predict.py

-1. If you haven't already installed the rwquired libraries:
+1. If you haven't already installed the required libraries:
 >pip install -r requirements.txt

 2. In the terminal :